KarelZe/thesis/references/obsidian/📖chapters/🍪Selection Of Supervised Approaches.md

 “Tuning hyperparameters does not make neural networks state-of-the-art Tree-based models are superior for every random search budget, and the performance gap stays wide even after a large number of random search iterations.
 This does not take into account that each random search iteration is generally slower for neural networks than for tree-based models (see A.2).” ([Grinsztajn et al., 2022, p.
 6](zotero://select/library/items/G3KP2Z9W)) ([pdf](zotero://open-pdf/library/items/A3KU4A43?page=6&annotation=K2FYJND8)) [[@grinsztajnWhyTreebasedModels2022]]

-“Semi-supervised boosting methods have been studied extensively over the past two decades.
-The success achieved by supervised boosting methods, such as AdaBoost (Freund and Schapire 1997), gradient boosting, and XGBoost (Chen and Guestrin 2016), provides ample motivation for bringing boosting to the semi-supervised setting.
-Furthermore, the pseudo-labelling approach of self-training and co-training can be easily extended to boosting methods.”
-(Engelen and Hoos, 2020, p.
-391) [[@vanengelenSurveySemisupervisedLearning2020]]